AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/circleci.md

 ### 4 - Build steps
 This defines the procedure that we have to build RTC:
 - load base images: "dotnet" "crossbar" "eventstore" "nginx"
-- build new rtc docker images
+- build new RTC docker images
 - run the containers from images freshly built
 - put the base images in a tar for cache

 ### 5 - Validation steps
 Here we have simple basic tests:
 - a curl to validate eventstore is running
-- a test container plugged on rtc that do a smoke test
+- a test container plugged on RTC that do a smoke test

 ### 6 - Deployment
-Finally, on git branches defined in this list, we push the rtc images to [hub.docker][docker-hub] to let us do a deployment.
+Finally, on git branches defined in this list, we push the RTC images to [hub.docker][docker-hub] to let us do a deployment.
 You can add your branch in this list to be able to do a deployment of your code.
 Note that only the merge are taken in account and a PR won't have its images pushed.

 ### 7 - Build number